End-of-Life Conversations: Tips from the Experts

 After you’ve had the conversation, you now have a better idea of what your older adult’s end-of-life wishes are.

-This step helps you ensure that their care team also knows their wishes by sharing this document and filling out official forms with doctors, hospitals, assisted living, nursing homes, etc.
+This step helps you ensure that their care team also knows their wishes by sharing this document and completing official forms with doctors, hospitals, assisted living facilities, nursing homes, etc.

 This section includes stories that share advice and stories from people who have been through end-of-life care for someone with Alzheimer’s or dementia.

-Next Step Get the free end-of-life conversation starter kit for Alzheimer’s disease and dementia at The Conversation Project in English, Chinese, or Spanish and an English language audio guide
+Next Steps: Get the free end-of-life conversation starter kit for Alzheimer’s disease and dementia at The Conversation Project in English, Chinese, or Spanish and an English language audio guide

 Recommended for you: